OCR-D/ocrd-website/site/en/workflows.md

 ### Step 9:  Deskewing

-In this processing step an image is taken as input and the skew is corrected for all text blocks.
+In this processing step, text block images are taken as input and their skew is corrected by annotating the detected angle (-45° ..
+45°) and rotating the image.
+Optionally, also the orientation is corrected by annotating the detected angle (multiples of 90°) and transposing the image.

 <table class="before-after">